Indicator 1: Industry Sector Employment and Wages

 How Does Massachusetts Perform?

-Among the LTS, California, Florida, Minnesota, New Hampshire, Texas and Wisconsin were the only states where Innovation Economy growth exceeded that in the economy as a whole.
-In Massachusetts, Innovation Economy employment grew at a similar rate as the state employment figures as a whole (1.4% vs 1.5%).
-Scientific, Technical & Management Services and Business Services were the leading innovation sectors, in terms of employment growth, expanding at 4.6% and 3.7% respectively.
-Overall, there has been a growing trend of jobs shifting from manufacturing sectors to service-oriented ones, particularly software and scientific/technical services.
+Innovation economy employment grew faster than overall employment in 10 of the 15 LTS from 2016-2017.
+The fastest rates of growth were in Florida, where innovation economy and overall employment grew by 2.4% and 2.2% respectively.
+In Massachusetts, innovation economy employment grew 1.5%, while the state employment as a whole grew 1.3%.
+Scientific, Technical & Management Services and Business Services performed the best in terms of employment, growing 5.3% and 2.8% respectively.
+Overall, there has been a growing trend of jobs shifting from manufacturing sectors to service-oriented sectors.
 Multiple factors contribute to this, including outsourcing manufacturing to places with cheaper labor, as well as automation and the rising tech industry.